 Set a New Standard Regularly

-We’ve never put a name to it at Think Brownstone, but our process of evaluating and improving ourselves shares similar principles.
+We’ve never put a name to it at Think Company, but our process of evaluating and improving ourselves shares similar principles.

 As a team, we provide opportunities to learn from each other every day.
 Accomplishments and stories of overcoming design challenges do not remain isolated to an individual project team, and insights from past projects permeate our company through Lunch-n-Learns, project retrospectives, Design Rewinds, and DIGs.
 When similar design challenges arise in the future, this shared knowledge becomes a foundation for others to build upon.
 The inherited knowledge makes us more efficient and able to focus on novel design challenges.